 The CONTRACTOR shall notify the BUREAU in writing of desired changes in, or additions to, the Operational Plan with regard to the CONTRACTOR's policies and procedures, emergency procedures/security manual, post orders, and job descriptions.
 No such changes shall be implemented prior to the CONTRACTOR's receipt of written approval from the BUREAU Chief.
+The BUREAU Chief shall respond to a request for changes within thirty (30) days.
 A material breach of the operational plan shall be regarded as a Breach of this Contract.

 Article 12.3 Books and Records.
-The CONTRACTOR shall keep, at the Facility, proper and complete, books, records, and accounts with respect to the Facility and all subcontractors thereof; and permit the Contract Monitor and the BUREAU or its designees to inspect the same at all reasonable times, and to make and take away copies thereof.
+The CONTRACTOR shall keep at the Facility proper and complete books, records, and accounts with respect to the Facility and all subcontractors thereof, and shall permit the Contract Monitor and the BUREAU or its designees to inspect the same at all reasonable times, and to make and take away copies thereof, pursuant to Article 5.44.